Jawad-Karim/grid_docker_aws_docs/README.md

 commands:
-: apt is a commandline package manager and provides commands for Most used commands: sudo apt update - update the current packages. list - list packages based on package names
+: apt is a command-line package manager and provides commands for Most used commands: sudo apt update - update the current packages. list - list packages based on package names